Rehoming and Resources

 Behavior issues

 If your pet is acting in undesirable ways, we may be able to help.
-Search our “All About Animals” resource section for materials prepared for you by our Behavior Manager.
+Search our Behavior Resources section under Resources on the main menu for materials prepared for you by our Behavior Manager.

 GoodPup provides private training with certified trainers who teach cues and advanced behavior on topics like crate training, barking, begging and jumping.
 Sign up today to receive an exclusive lifetime discount and GoodPup will make a donation to Hawaiian Humane!